 The reason competitive sim racers like using smaller screens isthat they are able to see everything that is happening on the screen all at once while keeping their head in a fixed position.
 You don’t want to have to crane your neck back to be able to see what position you are in at the top of the screen and then have to move your head down to see how fast you are going.

 Now, I know that budget was one of the pros for using a TV in your sim racing setup, but it is also a con depending on your situation.
 The reason it was a pro was due to the consideration of you already having a TV that you could use.
 If you don’t have a TV that you can use already and must buy a new display altogether no matter what, the aspect of budget friendliness disappears.

 TVs can cost a pretty penny.Monitors aren’t cheap either, but generally a mid-range monitor will cost less on average than a mid-range TV.
 If your budget is tight and all you want to do with your display is to use it for sim racing and sim racing only, then a TV is not a good purchasing decision.
 A decent gaming monitor will be more than enough to suit your needs.

 What To Look For In A TV For Sim Racing

-If you have made the decision that a TV is the best choice for your situation,then there are certain specifications to look for when finding the right TV.
+If you have made the decision that a TV is the best choice for your situation,then there are certain specifications to look for when finding the best TV for sim racing.